aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## AVD Fabric Variables

 To apply AVD variables to the nodes in the fabric, we make use of Ansible group_vars.
 How and where you define the variables is your choice.
-The table below of group_vars is one example of the layout of the fabric variables.
+The group_vars table below is one example of AVD fabric variables.

 | group_vars/              | Description                                   |
 | ------------------------ | --------------------------------------------- |